SpecialAPI/SpawnSpecificChestCommand/README.md

-# SpawnSpecificChestCommand
+# Spawn Specific Chest Command
- A mod that adds a command to spawn chests containing specific items.
+Adds the `spawnspecificchest` command to the game that allows you to spawn chests containing specific items.
+The format for the command is `spawnspecificchest item_name`.
+Examples: `spawnspecificchest klobbe`, `spawnspecificchest junk`, `spawnspecificchest au_gun`.